grgbr/stroll/sphinx/install.rst

 In addition to the standard |eBuild Prerequisites|, no particular packages are required to build Stroll.

-Optionally, you will need cmocka_ at build time and at runtime when unit testing suite is enabled (see CONFIG_STROLL_UTEST_).
+Optionally, you will need cmocka_ at build time and at runtime when unit testsuite is enabled (see :ref:`CONFIG_STROLL_UTEST`).

 Optionally, you will need multiple packages installed to build the documentation.
 In addition to packages listed into |eBuild Prerequisites|,